mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The ice-bound Zlodh Basin, surrounding the northern polar sea of Daryen, was the last to be opened by trans-mountain migrations.
 The first crossings took place in approximately -16,000 but major interactions with the equatorial basins of Nayadh, Rimb and Boyr did not begin until nearly 1,000 years later.

-The centre of the polar Zlodh Sea was a frozen cap but it was the largest ocean on the planet and the edges remained ice free year-round.
+The center of the polar Zlodh Sea was a frozen cap but it was the largest ocean on the planet and the edges remained ice free year-round.
 Due to the harsher climate facing them, the inhabitants of the Zlodh Basin developed technology faster than other basins, eventually developing advanced sailing techniques to access their primary food source in the oceans.
 Innovative boat designs and crude navigation formed an extensive maritime trade network, laying the foundations for the first great Darrian civilization to develop on the shores of the Zlodh Sea – the Zlodh Empire.

 The Zlodh Empire was founded on a scientific priesthood, responsible for the magnetic compasses, astronomic observances and meticulous records that made complicated marine navigation possible, allowing merchant voyages to travel vast distances without getting lost.
 The priests, through time, extended their power from the ocean to include authority over the land.
 The priesthood never ruled the empire directly but with their navigators vital to maintaining trade, stood as the power behind the throne.
-Emperors rose and fell as they found or lost favour with the priesthood.
+Emperors rose and fell as they found or lost favor with the priesthood.

 The high priests treated science as real facts, and not just the works of whimsical gods, but restricted access to their knowledge from anybody outside their fraternity.
 With this rational approach and inquisitive minds, they were able to unlock the inner workings of many aspects of the world, resulting in practical weather prediction, higher mathematics and application of advanced naval techniques.